 This map shows the real value of $100 in each state.
-Prices for the same goods are often much cheaper in the more rural areas of states like Missouri or Ohio than they are around large cities in states like New York or California.
-As a result, the same amount of cash can buy you comparatively more in a low-price state than in a high-price state.
+Across the United States, the cost of living fluctuates, as prices for the same goods may be cheaper in some areas—such as rural parts of Arkansas or South Dakota—than in large cities in states like New York or California.
+This means that the same amount of money can buy comparatively more in a low-price state than a high-price state.

-For example, South Dakota is a low-price state.
-There, $100 will buy you goods that would cost $113.38 in a state at the national average price level.
-In other words, South Dakotans are, for the purposes of day-to-day living, 13 percent richer than their incomes suggest.
+For example, Ohio is a low-price state.
+There, $100 will buy goods and services that would cost $113.12 in a state at the national average price level.
+Put another way, Ohioans are, on average, about 13 percent richer than their nominal incomes suggest.

-Regional price differences are strikingly large; real purchasing power is 35 percent greater in Mississippi than it is in New York.
-In other words, by this measure, if you have $50,000 in after-tax income in Mississippi, you would need after-tax earnings of $67,500 in New York just to afford the same overall standard of living.
+There are large regional differences in prices across the United States.
+For example, real purchasing power is more than 35 percent greater in Arkansas than it is in California.
+This means that, on average, someone earning $50,000 in after-tax income in Arkansas would need after-tax earnings of about $67,500 in California to maintain the same standard of living.

 Generally speaking, states with higher nominal incomes also have higher price levels.
 This is because areas with higher incomes tend to see the prices of finite resources like land rise as they are bid up.
 Areas with higher costs of living also tend to pay higher salaries for identical jobs, which offsets at least some of the lower average purchasing power.